How to Make a Christmas Cactus Bloom at Christmas

 The right feeding schedule is crucial for the plant to bloom during Christmas.

-• Feed your cactus with a balanced, water-soluble fertilizer like 20-20-20 or 20-10-20 in a weak dose (half or one-quarter of the recommended strength), once in 2-4 weeks during the growing period.
+• Feed your cactus with a balanced, water-soluble fertilizer like 20-20-20 or 20-10-20 in a weak dose (one-quarter of the recommended strength) once every 2-4 weeks during the growing period.

 • Usually, from March to October (or up to November), this will strengthen the roots and overall growth of the plant.

-• You can also apply a meager amount (1 teaspoon in a gallon of water) of Epsom salt dissolved in water sometimes as this plant wants extra magnesium.
+• You can also sometimes apply a light amount (1 teaspoon in a gallon of water) of Epsom salt dissolved in water, as this plant wants extra magnesium.

 • Never fertilize a Christmas cactus after visible budding and when it is flowering, as it will drop off the buds.

-• Stop fertilizing the succulent once the plant stops growing, i.e., in the winter months.
-Feeding the plant while it’s not actively growing will result in salt buildup around the root, which will keep off blooming.
+• Stop fertilizing the succulent once the plant stops growing, i.e., in winter.
+Feeding the plant while it’s not actively growing will result in salt buildup around the roots.

 Recent Posts